josephrclick/crispify-v2/.agent-os/instructions/core/execute-tasks.md

       - all associated subtasks
     WAIT for task completion
     UPDATE tasks.md status
-  END FOR
+    COMMIT progress (Step 8 of execute-task.md will handle this) END FOR

   **IMPORTANT**: After loop completes, CONTINUE to Phase 3 (Step 5).
 Do not stop here.
+  **NOTE**: Each parent task will be committed individually per Step 8 of execute-task.md
 </execution_flow>

 <phase_transition>